NYU-Molecular-Pathology/Methylation/Notes/Readme.md

 <img src="https://github.com/NYU-Molecular-Pathology/Methylation/blob/00be73964a9542938a89810f074bb3ec03e724ed/screenshots/redcap_sidebar.png" alt="redcapsidebar" width="250"/><br />
 3. On the following page below, click "Generate Token" and you can save this token locally only as it never expires and must be protected.
 <img src="https://github.com/NYU-Molecular-Pathology/Methylation/blob/00be73964a9542938a89810f074bb3ec03e724ed/screenshots/redcap_api.png" alt="apidraw" width="850"/><br />
-The current link for API token generation is https://redcap.nyumc.org/apps/redcap/redcap_v12.0.28/API/project_api.php?pid=24752 <br>
 Note that if the REDCap version is updated the link may change from /redcap_v12.0.28/API to a different version.<br>
-In this case, the project ID is 24752 so the url ends in pid=24752.
+In this case, the project ID is 12352 so the url ends in pid=12352.
 Different REDCap projects will a distinct REDCap token.